juniyasyos/filament-backup-juniyasyos/README.md

 ## Upgrading

-Please see [UPGRADE](UPGRADE.md) for details on how to upgrade 1.X to 2.0.
+Please see [UPGRADE](UPGRADE.md) for details on how to upgrade between major versions, including v3 -> v4 changes (Livewire v3 and Blade syntax updates).

 ## Testing